CindyChow123/CindyChow123.github.io/_pages/about.md

 # Recent Activities
 ## Experience
+From May 2024 to August 2024, I worked as a Software Engineer Intern at [Veeva Systems](https://www.veeva.com/).
+I contributed to the Vault Platform Reporting team, helping maintain a Spring Boot and React-based cloud platform.
+I resolved 11 critical defects, implemented a "Last Updated" time indicator to enhance user experience for over 1,000 customers, and improved unit test coverage using JUnit and Jest.

 From May 2023 to August 2023, I worked as a Machine Learning (NLP) engineer at [UBT Robotics](https://www.ubtrobot.com/) on large language models.
 I fine-tuned LLM chatbots (Vicuna 7B, 13B, and 33B) based on the over 50,000 ChatGPT-generated Welcoming and Guiding Dialogues.
 Preliminary user evaluation indicates a 29.74% user preference enhancement over the original Vicuna chatbot.

 From August 2022 to December 2022, I worked as a research assistant for Dr.[Luo Tao](https://designschool.sustech.edu.cn/cn/academics/faculty/378.html) at SUSTECH's [School of Design](https://designschool.sustech.edu.cn/cn), mainly responsible for Unity MR development, [IxDL](http://ixdlanguage.org/) user survey, and HCI-experiment design.